mne-tools/mne-python/doc/manual/appendix/c_release_notes.rst

   to the File menu.

-- Added new browsing functionality using the mouse wheel or trackball, see :ref:`BABIDADB`.
+- Added new browsing functionality using the mouse wheel or trackball.

-- Added optional items to the topographical data displays, see :ref:`CACBEHCD`.
+- Added optional items to the topographical data displays.

-- Added an event list window, see :ref:`BABFDICC`.
+- Added an event list window.

-- Added an annotator window, see :ref:`BABCIGGH`.
+- Added an annotator window.

 - Keep events sorted by time.

-- User-defined events are automatically kept in a fif-format annotation file, see :ref:`BABDFAHA`.
+- User-defined events are automatically kept in a fif-format annotation file.

 - Added the delay parameter
-  to the averaging and covariance matrix estimation description files, see :ref:`CACHACHH` and :ref:`BABECIAH`.
+  to the averaging and covariance matrix estimation description files.

 Detailed information on these changes can be found in :ref:`ch_browse`.